EcoGRAPH/ecograph.github.io/wimberly.md

 ### Graduate Student Supervised
 * Andrea Hess (In Progress)
+Ph.D. in Geography and Environmental Sustainability, University of Oklahoma
+* Andrews Korah (In Progress)
-Ph.D. in Geospatial Science and Engineering, South Dakota State University
+Ph.D. in Geography and Environmental Sustainability, University of Oklahoma
+* Avery Taylor (In Progress)
+M.S. in Geography and Environmental Sustainability, University of Oklahoma
 * Francis Dwomoh (5/2018)
 Ph.D. in Geospatial Science and Engineering, South Dakota State University
 Dissertation: Vulnerability of Protected Areas to Human Encroachment, Climate Change and Fire in the Fragmented Tropical Forests of West Africa